 But the less famous night markets, like Siam Gypsy Junction or Asiatique, all hold hidden treasures for scrupulous buyers to unearth.

 Recommended by Priyanko from Constant Traveller

-There are those that complain that Bangkok is a loud and chaotic city.
-These are those who haven’t had the pleasure of visiting thee Jim Thompson House, named after one of the most well-known traditions of Thailand – silk weaving.
+Some complain that Bangkok is a loud and chaotic city.
+These are those who haven’t had the pleasure of visiting the Jim Thompson House, named after one of the most well-known traditions of Thailand – silk weaving.

 Let’s start with the man first, shall we?
 Who is Jim Thompson?

-The house-complex is preserved as it was during Thompson’s time.
+The housing complex is preserved as it was during Thompson’s time.
 There are guided 40-minute tours that give more information and silk is woven using traditional methods in the open courtyard.

 More than anything, Thompson’s house is a welcome retreat from the chaos that is otherwise commonplace throughout Bangkok.

-The Jim Thompson House is well within the city centre.
-It is located on Soi Kasemsan Song, opposite the National Stadium on Rama I Road and is open from 9:00 a.m. to 6:00 p.m.
+The Jim Thompson House is well within the city center.
+It is located on Soi Kasemsan Song, opposite the National Stadium on Rama I Road, and is open from 9:00 a.m. to 6:00 p.m.